openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 In the same way, existing claims to inform the RP of the verification status of the `phone_number` and `email` claims can be used together with this extension.

 Even for representing verified claims, this extension utilizes existing OpenID Connect claims if possible and reasonable.
 The extension will, however, ensure RPs cannot (accidentally) interpret unverified claims as verified claims.

 In order to fulfill the requirements of some jurisdictions on identity assurance, the OpenID Connect for IDA claims [@OpenID4IDAClaims] specification defines the a number of claims for conveying end-user data in addition to the claims defined in the OpenID Connect specification [@!OpenID].

-In order to fulfill the requirements of some jurisdictions on identity assurance, the OpenID Connect for IDA claims [@OpenID4IDAClaims] specification defines the a number of claims for conveying end-user data in addition to the claims defined in the OpenID Connect specification [@!OpenID].